-Why Cash and Bonds are on the Nose
+Why Cash and Bonds are on the Nose?

-Many investors and institutions allocate their assets among some combination of the following asset classes: cash, bonds, property and equities, in line with their perceived risk profile and investment mandates.
-Cash and bonds are the traditional defensive assets, and property and equities are the traditional risk-on or growth assets.
-The traditional 60:40 portfolio, or variation thereof, is used as a rather passive and lazy basis for portfolios for institutional investment management for the last 40 years; it is comprised of 60% equities and property, and 40% cash and bonds.
-It has been effective historically at producing modest risk adjusted returns as it has benefited across the board from disinflation and lower interest rates, which has been a structural trend since the early 1980s.
+Many investors and institutions allocate their assets among some combination of the following asset classes: cash, bonds, property, and equities, in line with their perceived risk profile and investment mandates.
+Cash and bonds are the traditional defensive assets while property and equities are the traditional risk-on or growth assets.
+The traditional 60:40 portfolio, or a variation thereof, is used as a kind of passive and lazy basis for portfolios for institutional investment management for the last 40 years.
+It includes 60% equities and property and 40% cash and bonds.
+It has been effective historically at producing modest risk-adjusted returns as it has benefited across the board from disinflation and lower interest rates, which has been a structural trend since the early 1980s.

-Most notably, higher inflation is terrible for most non inflation indexed bonds (and long duration assets).
+Most notably, higher inflation is terrible for most non-inflation indexed bonds (and long-duration assets).
 Higher discount rates would also challenge highly elevated property and equity valuations that are dependent on low discount rates.
-Some of these growth assets are arguably deeply divorced from fundamentals because of the TINA mantra and a broad consensus belief that central banks can be relied upon to keep interest rates low “forever”.
+Some of these growth assets are arguably deeply divorced from fundamentals because of the TINA mantra and a broad consensus belief that central banks can be relied upon to keep interest rates low forever.
 Interestingly, there are credible forecasts such as Hussman (see chart below), that equities may not provide the high returns investors are generally expecting.
-Cash and bonds – even with low interest rates – are priced to provide inadequate returns to meet even modest return expectations.
-Investors are hence needing alternative investments with greater return prospects and different, rather than common, drivers of return and risk.
+Cash and bonds – even with low-interest rates – are priced to provide inadequate returns to meet even modest return expectations.
+Investors are hence needing alternative investments with greater return prospects and different rather than common, drivers of return and risk.

 Predicted and Actual Returns on Conventional 60/30/10 Portfolios